zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 **S5_A_vascular_transport (Red Team):** Shows that biological vascular networks, when analyzed with proper flow-weighting (Murray's Law), yield α = 2.55.
 This falls within Band 3 (Hierarchical, 2.47).

 **Implication:** Living systems have CONVERGED on RTM topological bands through evolution.
-The bands are not mathematical abstractions—they are PHYSICAL CONSTRAINTS that nature obeys.
+The bands are not mathematical abstractions, they are PHYSICAL CONSTRAINTS that nature obeys.

 ### 7.7 Summary of Evidence